On the differentials of the Hochschild-Kostant-Rosenberg spectral sequence: Preliminaries

 \subsection{Conventions}

-Fix a prime integer $p > 0$.
-Throughout, $A$ is a commutative $\mathbb{Z}_{(p)}$-algebra.
-For the main theorems, it will suffice to work over $k$ or $W_2(k)$ where $k$ is a perfect field of characteristic $p$.
+Fix a prime integer \(p > 0\).
+Throughout, \(A\) is a commutative \(\Z_{(p)}\)-algebra.
+For the main theorems, it will suffice to work over \(k\) or \(W_2(k)\) where \(k\) is a perfect field of characteristic \(p\).

-By category we mean $\infty$-category in the sense of Lurie \cite{Lur09}.
+By category we mean \((\infty,1)\)-category in the sense of Lurie \cite{Lur09}.
+By 2-category we mean \((\infty,2)\)-category (this notion will only appear in §\ref{subsection: tannakian}).
 All functors are derived.
-The category of spaces (animated sets) is denoted $\Spc$.
-We write $[1]$ for the suspension/shift functor.
-If $C$ is a chain complex or module spectrum, we take the conventions $\pi_i(C) = H_i(C) = H^{-i}(C)$.
-The shift satisfies $H_i(C[1]) = H_{i-1}(C)$.
+The category of spaces (animated sets) is denoted \(\Spc\).
+We write \([1]\) for the suspension/shift functor.
+If \(C\) is a chain complex or module spectrum, we take the conventions \(\pi_i(C) = H_i(C) = H^{-i}(C)\).
+The shift satisfies \(H_i(C[1]) = H_{i-1}(C)\).